roshanadh/vpps/README.md

 The `name` attribute contains the name of the battery resource.

-The `postcode` attribute contains the postcode information of a battery resource.
+The `postcode` attribute contains the postcode information of the battery resource.

-The `capacity` attribute contains the watt-capacity information of a battery resource.
+The `capacity` attribute contains the watt-capacity information of the battery resource.

 ### 3. Fetch all battery resources